Monoidal Properties of Franke's Exotic Equivalence: Main Result

-We will prove the above proposition by proving that the functor $i\colon \cC_N\lra \cD_N$ is homotopy final.
-Recall that a functor between small categories $K\colon\cC\lra \cD$ is \emph{homotopy final} (or \emph{homotopy terminal}) if for every object $d\in \cD$, the simplicial set $N(d/K)$ is contractible see \cite[Definition 8.5.1]{Riehl}.
 A convenient way to check whether a poset is contractible is given by Quillen \cite[Section 1.5]{QU78}: a poset $\cC$ is \emph{conically contractible} if there is an object $c_0\in \cC$ and a map of posets $f\colon \cC\to \cC$ such that $c\leq f(c) \geq c_0$ for every $c\in \cC$.
 In this case one can show that the identity $1_{\cC}$, the map $f$, and the constant map with value $c_0$ from $\cC$ to itself are homotopic (that is to say, their realizations are homotopic), and hence $\cC$ is contractible.
 So, given a diagram $E\in \Ho(\cM^{\cD_N})$, to check that the canonical morphism

 is an isomorphism it suffices to check that the slice categories $\alpha_n/i$ of the functor $i\colon \cC_N\to \cD_N$ are contractible for any $\alpha\in \left\{\zeta,\gamma,\beta\right\}$ and any $n\in \bbZ/N\bbZ$.